-Start by listening, and not saying something judgmental or insensitive, like, "Snap out of it," or, "Whaddayou, crazy?"
+Start by listening, and not saying something judgemental or insensitive, like, "Snap out of it," or, "Whaddayou, crazy?"

 "'Hey, get over it!
 Life's not that bad!'' is not the right thing to say," Quashen said.
 "It's, 'Hey, let's deal with this, take care of business, let's get some help.'
 That's the right thing to say.
 Then you do it."

-"I have a student right now who's very depressed and comes in on a weekly basis talking about suicide," said Kim Goldman, executive director of the SCV Youth Project, and like Quashen works closely with at-risk youth every day.
+"I have a student right now who's very depressed and comes in on a weekly basis talking about suicide," said Kim Goldman (pictured at left), executive director of the SCV Youth Project, and like Quashen works closely with at-risk youth every day.
 "And I want to shake her and say, 'It's not that bad!'

 "But the truth is, it's not my place to determine whether it's that bad or not," Goldman said.
 "My job is to give her better coping (skills), to give her better balance to communicate with her parents, to make sure she is in a safe environment, that she doesn't have things at her fingertips that could harm her.
 It's so sad, and a lot of people don't talk about it.
 A lot of people don't know about it."